MicrosoftDocs/sql-docs/azure-sql/database/serverless-tier-overview.md

 #### Key deletion or revocation

 If using [customer managed transparent data encryption](transparent-data-encryption-byok-overview.md) (BYOK) and the serverless database is auto-paused when key deletion or revocation occurs, then the database remains in the auto-paused state.
 In this case, after the database is next resumed, the database becomes inaccessible within approximately 10 minutes.
 Once the database becomes inaccessible, the recovery process is the same as for provisioned compute databases.
 If the serverless database is online when key deletion or revocation occurs, then the database also becomes inaccessible within approximately 10 minutes in the same way as with provisioned compute databases.

 #### Key rotation

-If using [customer-managed transparent data encryption](transparent-data-encryption-byok-overview.md) (BYOK), and serverless auto-pausing is enabled, then the database is auto-resumed whenever keys are rotated and subsequently auto-paused when auto-pausing conditions are satisfied.
+If using [customer-managed transparent data encryption](transparent-data-encryption-byok-overview.md) (BYOK), and serverless auto-pausing is enabled, the database is auto-resumed whenever keys are rotated.
+The database will then be auto-paused when auto-pausing conditions are satisfied.

 <a id="create-serverless-db"></a>